Creative Meeting Room Names

 High-End Products and Low-End Products

-If your company is known for being extremely high end (say people refer to you as the, “champagne of stereo equipment,”) your creative meeting room names could be inspired by high-end products to remind your employees of your status.
-Champagne, caviar, gold, velvet or crystal can all remind everyone your high-end status.
-You could also choose brand names, like Porsche, Vueve, Henri Bendel or Louis Vuitton.
+If your company is known for being extremely high end, your creative meeting room names could be inspired by high-end products to remind your employees of your status.
+Champagne, caviar, gold, or diamond can all remind everyone your high-end status.
+You could also choose brand names, like Maybach, Vueve, Henri Bendel or Louis Vuitton.
 Similarly, you can name your rooms after low-end items, too.
-If you work for a company that prides itself in be a little more country than rock and roll, you could get a little honkey-tonk.
-Name your rooms after Ford trucks, moonshine, the swimming hole or daisy dukes.
+If you work for a company that sells gadgets, you could name your rooms after them like drones, fidgets, or fitbit.

 Company and Industry Founders

 Your company’s founders can be a great source of inspiration.
 Remind everyone of their roots by naming meeting rooms after the people who started your company.
-Or, remind everyone of the people who started your industry by naming meeting rooms after your industry’s leaders.
-For example, if you work in the tech industry, you could name your rooms after Steve Jobs or Bill Gates.
+Offer a company competition with the winner getting a room named after them.
+Or, just remind everyone of the people who started your industry by naming meeting rooms after your industry’s leaders.
+For example, if you work in the tech industry, you could name your rooms after Musk or Gates.

 Avoid These Names

 Avoid making massive mistakes by avoiding a few different types of names for your meeting rooms.
 Though the idea of rotating names is interesting (changing the names every few weeks or months), this could get very confusing very fast.
 Also try to avoid topics that have nothing to do with your industry or interest.
-Try to avoid topics that could get controversial.
-If you choose to name your meeting rooms after famous African American women (and you don’t work for a company geared to African Americans), make sure to highlight other minorities too.
-It’s not a bad idea to run your ideas past an HR professional first to ensure they won’t offend or break company policy.
+Try to avoid topics that could get controversial or political in nature, anything that could alienate and make a member of the team potentially feel uncomfortable.
+It’s not a bad idea to run your ideas past a senior decision maker first to ensure they won’t offend or break company policy.

 Still thirsty for some more ideas?
 Try our Conference Room Names Generator